Goldenmist00/WebMark/CONTRIBUTING.md

 ## License

-By contributing to ContextMemo, you agree that your contributions will be licensed under the MIT License.
+By contributing to WebMark, you agree that your contributions will be licensed under the MIT License.